rule

 Text 1

-The Supreme Lord said: 'They who give up on these means for achieving Me, consisting of the devotion, the knowledge and the work to be done, are by the insignificant of the flickering lusts with the senses that they cultivate, confronted with the finality of life.
+The Supreme Lord said: 'They who give up on these means of achieving Me, consisting of the devotion, the knowledge and the work to be done, are by the insignificance of the flickering lusts they cultivate with the senses, confronted with the finality of a material existence.
+(Vedabase)

 Text 2

-Steadiness of each in his own position as such is declared to be the virtue and the opposite is indeed the vice; this is the definite conclusion about the two [see also B.G.
+The steadiness each one has in his own position is declared to be the actual virtue and the opposite [of being unsteady] is indeed the vice; this is the final conclusion about the two [see also B.G.
 2: 16].
+(Vedabase)

 Text 3